r800zz/bvh2vrma-7lang/README.md

 # Development

-This is a Next.js project developed on Node.js..
+This is a Next.js project developed on Node.js.
 The project is primarily written in TypeScript.
 If you're unfamiliar with Next.js, some behaviors may be confusing.
+It is recommended to use "yarn dev" during development and run "yarn export" only at the very end.

 ## Initial setup (installing dependencies)
 ```